Ah, the water breaking: a scene that might just be more common in movies than the car chase.

-If that moisture is still coming when you’re resting, that’s likely the little amniotic sac doing its rupturing trick.
+If that moisture is still coming when you’re resting, as a steady stream or persistent flow, that’s likely the little amniotic sac doing its rupturing trick.

 Signs your water is going to break

-Do you get any warning before water breaks?
+Do you get any warning before your water breaks?

 Well, there’s no set rule, but there are a few signs that baby’s on their way, although these are more like signs you’ll soon be going into labor, rather than specific signs your water is going to break:

 - Nesting and wanting to get your home cozy for the little one

 - Cramps or prodromal labor ‒ a ‘test’ before the real thing

 - Small trickle of water (before a bigger rush of water)

 - Losing your mucus plug ‒ a.k.a. a ‘bloody show’

 - You dream about water breaking (sometimes it can be a sign!)